weefbellington/screenplay/README.md

 extend from if they're being inflated from XML.
 Internally, it uses Flow's [Layouts.createView()](https://github.com/square/flow/blob/master/flow/src/main/java/flow/Layouts.java) to create the View.

+###Scene components

 Scenes can be hooked up to `Components`, which receive callbacks after the scene is set up and before it is torn down.
-They are used to apply behaviors to the scene.
+They are used to add modular behavior to the scene.
 For example, this DialogScene has a Component that locks the navigation drawer while the dialog is active:

 ```java